daniel-cit/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

    cd ..
    ```

+1. You can now move to the instructions in the [4-infra-pipeline](#deploying-step-4-infra-pipeline) stage.

+## Deploying step 4-infra-pipeline

+TODO

-1. You can now move to the instructions in the [4-projects](#deploying-step-4-projects) stage.
+1. You can now move to the instructions in the [5-projects](#deploying-step-5-projects) stage.

-## Deploying step 4-projects
+## Deploying step 5-projects
+TODO

 **Note:** For all purposes we treat `shared` environment as `production` environment due to the possible impacts into `production`.
 So `4-<business_unit>-production` TFC workspace have a [Run Trigger](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-triggers) sourcing `4-<business_unit>-shared` TFC workspace, which means that every time you successfully run an apply job in `4-<business_unit>-shared` TFC workspace, a `Plan and apply` job will be triggered automatically for `4-<business_unit>-production` TFC workspace.
 (All the applies will continue requiring manual approvals in TFC console).